“I couldn’t practise, because there wasn’t a piano where we were on holiday.” My response would be “And your point is?”. I get mystified looks.

 Here is my view: practice is partly an act of the imagination, a bit like playing air guitar in your bedroom.

-Frank Merrick* says that when practising, before you play a phrase on the piano keyboard, you should prepare in your mind how it goes.
+Frank Merrick (in his book Practising the Piano (OOP)), says that when practising, before you play a phrase on the piano keyboard, you should prepare in your mind how it goes.
 Even away from a keyboard, you could prepare how the phrase goes.

 Also: the choreography of fingers can be secured away from the instrument – the kind of practice that is largely repetition of muscle actions.
 The performer needs sheet music, of course – or perfect recall.